Log-Linear Bayesian Additive Regression Trees for Multinomial Logistic and Count Regression Models: MCMC and Data Augmentation for Log-linear BART

 The Poisson model requires no data augmentation.
 The negative binomial and zero-inflated Poisson data augmentation schemes can be obtained via restrictions of the data augmentation for the zero-inflated negative binomial (ZINB) model, which we describe below.
 The likelihood contribution of a single observation under the ZINB model is

 Introducing $\xi_i,\phi_i\in (0, \infty)$ and $Z_i\in \{0,1\}$ we can define the data augmented likelihood:

-\begin{prop} Integrating over $\xi_i, \phi_i,$ and $Z_i$ in \eqref{eq:nbf1}-\eqref{eq:zipaug} yields \eqref{eq:likzinb}. \end{prop} Note that given values for all the latent variables, the likelihood factors into terms of the form \eqref{eq:poissontype} for each of the log-linear functions (Eq. \eqref{eq:nbf1}-\eqref{eq:nbf3}).
-The augmented likelihood function for the negative binomial model {\em without} zero-inflation is obtained by fixing $Z_i=1$ for all $i$ and removing terms \eqref{eq:nbf1} and \eqref{eq:nbf2}.
+The indicator in \eqref{eq:zipaug} enforces a support constraint on $Z_i$, which is a partially latent variable indicating which component of the mixture generated the observation ($Z_i=0$ for observations assigned to the point-mass mixture component, and $Z_i=1$ for observations assigned to the non-degenerate count distribution).
+Since the nonzero responses must have come from the non-degenerate distribution, $Z_i$ is fixed at one when $y_i>0$. \begin{prop} Integrating over $\xi_i, \phi_i,$ and $Z_i$ in \eqref{eq:nbf1}-\eqref{eq:zipaug} yields \eqref{eq:likzinb}. \end{prop} Note that given values for all the latent variables, the likelihood factors into terms of the form \eqref{eq:poissontype} for each of the log-linear functions (Eq. \eqref{eq:nbf1}-\eqref{eq:nbf3}).
+The augmented likelihood function for the negative binomial model {\em without} zero-inflation is obtained by fixing $Z_i=1$ for all $i$ and removing terms \eqref{eq:nbf1}, \eqref{eq:nbf2} and \eqref{eq:zipaug}.
 An augmented likelihood for the zero-inflated Poisson model is recovered by setting $\xi_i=1$ for all $i$ and dropping the remaining terms involving $\kappa$.
 Applying both restrictions leads to the Poisson likelihood function.